aptech/docs/docs/plotsetbarwidth.rst

 Purpose
 ----------------
-Sets the width of the bars in a histogram or bar graph.
+Sets the width of the bars in bar graphs and boxes in box plots.

 Format
 ----------------
-.. function:: plotSetBar(&myPlot, barWidth)
+.. function:: plotSetBarWidth(&myPlot, barWidth)

     :param &myPlot: A :class:`plotControl` structure pointer.
     :type &myPlot: struct pointer

     :param barWidth: Width of the bars in plot set between 0 and 1.
+If set to 1, the bars will touch each other.
 Default bar width is 0.5.
     :type barWidth: Scalar

 Examples